nelscity/NowCity/index.md

 ---
 # Now City

-A line of inquiry focused on **long-term urbanism** with a mixture of speculative design and a concern for future generations.
+Now City is a line of inquiry focused on **long-term urbanism** with a mixture of speculative design and a concern for future generations.
+It is an exploration of urban futures, grounded in the belief that the cities we build today must be designed with a multi-generational perspective.
+It is a response to the challenges and opportunities of our time: climate change, technological acceleration, and the shifting nature of community.
+Now City is not about predicting the future, but about creating the conditions for a flourishing one, guided by responsibility for the generations who will inhabit the world we leave behind.

 ## Topics